 Reinterpreting traditional icons with minimalism: Nappe collection by Masiero

-Nappe Masiero is the trait d’union between classical style and contemporary design conceived by Marco Zito, that will give your home a timeless look.
+Nappe is the trait d’union between classical style and contemporary design conceived by Marco Zito, that will give your home a timeless look

-The big decorative tassels that bring together and adorn the historical palaces’ curtains are reinterpreted, summarized and decomposed to delete every classical trait and outline contemporary designed elements.
+The big decorative tassels (called Nappe, in Italian) that bring together and adorn the historical palaces’ curtains are reinterpreted, summarized and decomposed to delete every classical trait and outline contemporary designed elements.

 The project consists of 10 pieces, different in shape, details or decorative elements, that can be combined together to obtain personalized compositions.
 The Metal turning’s frame is enriched with brushed brass details and the traditional textile fringes are replaced with small varnished or gold metallic beams.